Jim Thorpe: Controversy

 Thorpe wrote a letter to Sullivan, in which he admitted playing professional baseball:

 His letter did not help.
 The AAU decided to withdraw Thorpe's amateur status retroactively.
 Later that year, the International Olympic Committee (IOC) unanimously decided to strip Thorpe of his Olympic titles, medals and awards, and declare him a professional.

 Although Thorpe had played for money, the AAU and IOC did not follow their own rules for disqualification.
 The rulebook for the 1912 Olympics stated that protests had to be made "within 30 days from the closing ceremonies of the games."
 The first newspaper reports did not appear until January 1913, about six months after the Stockholm Games had concluded.
-There is also some evidence that Thorpe was known to have played professional baseball before the Olympics, but the AAU had ignored the issue until being confronted with it in 1913.
+There is also some evidence that Thorpe was known to have played semi-professional baseball before the Olympics, but the AAU had ignored the issue until being confronted with it in 1913.
 The only positive aspect of this affair for Thorpe was that, as soon as the news was reported that he had been declared a professional, he received offers from professional sports clubs.

 Professional career

-Baseball free agent
+Baseball

-Because the minor league team that last held Jim Thorpe's contract had disbanded in 1910, the athlete had the unusual status as a sought-after free agent at the major league level during the era of the reserve clause.
-He could choose the baseball team for which to play.
+In 1910, Thorpe had the unusual status of a sought-after free agent at the major league level during the era of the reserve clause, because the minor league team that last held his contract had disbanded that year, so he was free to choose which baseball team to play for.
 In January 1913, he turned down a starting position with the St. Louis Browns, then at the bottom of the American League.
-He chose to join the 1912 National League champion New York Giants.
+Thorpe signed with the New York Giants baseball club in 1913, the defending 1912 National League champion.
 With Thorpe playing in 19 of their 151 games, they repeated as the 1913 National League champions.
 Immediately following the Giants' October loss in the 1913 World Series, Thorpe and the Giants joined the Chicago White Sox for a world tour.
 Barnstorming across the United States and around the world, Thorpe was the celebrity of the tour.

 Thorpe's presence increased the publicity, attendance and gate receipts for the tour.
 He met with Pope Pius X and Abbas II Hilmi Bey (the last Khedive of Egypt), and played before 20,000 people in London including King George V. Thorpe was the last man to compete in both the Olympics (in a non-baseball sport) and Major League Baseball before Eddy Alvarez did the same in 2020.